Godzilla vs. Kong: Audience viewership

 Following its opening weekend, Warner Bros. said the film had a "larger viewing audience than any other film or show on HBO Max since launch."
-Samba TV reported that 3.6 million households watched at least the first five minutes of the film in the United States between March 31–April 4, and 225,000 in the U.K. It was watched in 5.1 million households in the United States over the first 17 days, and in over 5.8 million U.S. households by the end of its first 30 days.
-In January 2022, tech firm Akami reported that Godzilla vs. Kong was the most pirated film of 2021.
+Samba TV reported that 3.6 million households watched at least the first five minutes of the film in the United States between March 31–April 4, and 225,000 in the UK.
+It was watched in 5.1 million households in the US over the first 17 days, and in over 5.8 million US households by the end of its first 30 days.
+In January 2022, tech firm Akamai reported that Godzilla vs. Kong was the most pirated film of 2021.

 Box office

 Godzilla vs. Kong grossed $100.9 million in the United States and Canada, and $369.2 million in other territories, for a worldwide total of $470.1 million.
-Variety reported the film needed to gross at least $330 million in order to break-even.
+Variety reported the film needed to gross at least $330 million in order to break even.
 Deadline Hollywood estimated it would turn a net profit of $96.4 million, when factoring together all expenses and revenue.